 If you’ll be printing the file, choose the High-Quality Print preset for home printing.
 For commercial printing, choose Press Quality to preserve the information required for professional printing.

-If you’ll be putting the file on the web, choose Smallest File Size to optimize for internet use.
+If you’ll be putting the file on the web, choose the Smallest File Size to optimize for internet use.
 You’ll also want to make sure the Optimize for Fast Web Preview box is checked for speedy viewing in a web browser.

 Step 4: Configure the Settings

-If you want to be able to edit the file later, make sure the Preserve Photoshop Editing Capabilities box is checked.
+If you want to be able to edit the PDF file later, make sure the Preserve Photoshop Editing Capabilities box is checked.
 If the project is finished and you want a smaller file size, uncheck this box to reduce the size significantly.

 To reduce the size even further, click Compression on the left side of the window.